 “Why do the figures in my brokerage statement not match with my CDP statement?”

 Then you have landed on the right article.
-Here, we will cover what CDP is, why you need it and why you don’t have to be panic when your CDP statement does not seem to match with your brokerage account statement.
+Here, we will cover what a CDP is, why you need it, and why you don’t have to panic when your CDP statement doesn't match your brokerage account statement.

 What Is A CDP Account?

-A CDP account acts like your personal safe, for your stocks.
+If you want to buy and own your first shares, you will need to set up a CDP.
+A CDP account acts like your personal safe for your stocks.
 Whenever you buy a share in a listed company through the open market, it gets deposited into your CDP account.

 How To Set Up A CDP Account In Singapore?

-There are two easy ways for you to set up your own CDP account.
+There are 2 easy ways for you to set up your own CDP account.